kubernetes/enhancements/keps/sig-cli/1441-kubectl-debug/README.md

 - *2020-09-23*: Update KEP for mutating multiple container images in debug-by-copy.
 - *2020-09-24*: Update KEP for Production Readiness and beta graduation.
 - *2024-01-16*: Promote kubectl debug to GA
+- *2025-10-02*: Update KEP to drop auto profile and default general

 ## Alternatives